ThomasLvll/API-Central/README.md

 # API Central

-Interconnection portal between different APIs.
-It provides authentication and permissions to these APIs.
+A portal that provides access to different APIs, providing authentication and permissions.

 ## Documentation